-4.1 To ensure approved National Archives and Records Administration (NARA) schedules are in place, does the appraisal process for your agency to determine which data is archived include geospatial data?

-• Partial.
-Some agency programs are included in the archiving appraisal process for data information products and other records created in geospatial data and activities.

-4.2 Are geospatial data assets included on agency record schedules?

-• Partial.
-Some agency record schedules are inclusive of data information products and other records created in geospatial data and activities.

-4.3 Brief Summary (Limit 2000 characters, or approximately 300 words): Please provide a brief description of agency actions and accomplishments in FY2021 in addressing USC 43 Sec 2808(a)(4), "ensure that data information products and other records created in geospatial data and activities are included on agency record schedules that have been approved by the National Archives and Records Administration."
+- 4.1 To ensure approved National Archives and Records Administration (NARA) schedules are in place, does the appraisal process for your agency to determine which data is archived include geospatial data? - Yes.
+The agency program's archiving appraisal process is inclusive of data information products and other records created in geospatial data and activities. - 4.2 Are geospatial data assets included on agency record schedules? - Yes.
+Agency record schedules are inclusive of data information products and other records created in geospatial data and activities. - 4.3 Brief Summary (Limit 2000 characters, or approximately 300 words): Please provide a brief description of agency actions and accomplishments in FY2022 in addressing USC 43 Sec 2808(a)(4), "ensure that data information products and other records created in geospatial data and activities are included on agency record schedules that have been approved by the National Archives and Records Administration."
 If the assessment is "made progress toward expectations," include the actions your agency is taking to achieve the "meets expectations" level.